quasar098/ctf-writeups/amateursctf-2023/flagchecker/README.md

 ## solution

-we can click to see the scratch code
+we can click to see the scratch code by clicking see inside as shown below

 ![image](https://github.com/quasar098/ctf-writeups/assets/70716985/67cb7d88-6a2f-4928-a1af-3b3151ba5132)